-It is therefore clear that the reference to "rate" in the proviso to the definition of "ruling exchange rate" when referring to any consideration being determined "by applying a rate other than spot rate", is a reference to the situation in which an exchange rate between two currencies other than the prevailing spot rate has been applied by the parties to determine the consideration for the particular acquisition or disposal of the debt.
+It is therefore clear that the reference to "rate" in the proviso to paragraph (a) of the definition of "ruling exchange rate" when referring to any consideration being determined "by applying a rate other than spot rate", is a reference to the situation in which an exchange rate between two currencies other than the prevailing spot rate has been applied by the parties to determine the consideration for the particular acquisition or disposal of the debt.
 The parties must have agreed to a contractual exchange rate which differs from the spot rate quoted by authorised dealers.
 The contractual exchange rate is limited to an exchange rate between two currencies and would not include the extent to which the consideration is determined by taking other factors, such as concerns regarding recoverability or cash flow, into account.

 Stated differently, for the proviso to apply, any consideration paid or incurred or received or accrued in respect of the acquisition or disposal of a foreign currency debt must have been determined "by applying a rate [that is, an exchange rate] other than such spot rate".
 For example, the parties agree on the first day of the month that a debt of \$100 will be settled on the last day of the month by a payment of R1 125.
-Alternatively, the parties agree on the first day of the adbt of \$100 will be settled on the first day of the month that a debt of \$100 will be settled on the first day of the month that a debt of \$100 will be settled on the first day of the month that a debt of \$100 will be settled on the last day of the month by applying a rate of 11,2500 and not the prevailing spot rate, whatever that may be, on the last day of the month when settlement occurs.
+Alternatively, the parties agree on the first day of the month that a debt of \$100 will be settled on the last day of the month by applying a rate of 11,2500 and not the prevailing spot rate, whatever that may be, on the last day of the month when settlement occurs.